This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 For some people, however, these symptoms may not occur until several months or years after treatment.

-Certain chemotherapy drugs (including vinorelbine, cisplatin and taxanes such as paclitaxel and docetaxel) can cause nerve damage in some people.
+Certain chemotherapy drugs (including vinorelbine and cisplatin, and taxanes such as paclitaxel and docetaxel) can cause nerve damage in some people.

 Nerve damage may cause a burning or shooting pain or numbness, usually in your fingers or toes (called peripheral neuropathy).